projectexpert/pmis/project_charter/README.rst

     - project charter
     - project description (with ckeditor4)
     - project scope
-    - project boundaries, assumptions and constraints
+    - project success and requirements
     - project stakeholders
     - resource and billing plan
+    - risk assesment integrated with risk management

 The project form is redesigned in a two-level notebook (to simulate sub menus) to keep the main project view less cluttered.
 It also aims to keep the insertion order oriented